| Purchase Link | Official Discord | Table of Contents |

 Observe the parts:

-Nothing too tricky in this kit, all basic through-hole stuff.
+Nothing too tricky in this kit, all basic through-hole parts.

 Solder the following components as shown below: